ChromAIca/ChromAIca.github.io/Aquarium/README.md

     * PR=0.5 : Minor distortion, incompletion or other visual flaws (e.g. blurry or look unrealistic) can be spotted on important objects but do not strongly detract from its overall appearance.
     * PR=0 : Large portion of noise, distortion, incompletion or other visual flaws (e.g. blurry or look unrealistic) can be spotted.

+### **Examples / Common cases when evaluating: Mask-Guided Image Editing**

+Please refer to **Examples / Common cases when evaluating: Text-Guided Image Editing**.
+They are basically having the same standard.

 ## **Subject-Driven Image Editing**

 * Semantic Consistency (SC) scoring for **Subject-Driven Image Editing**: